tecz/grid_game/README.md

 where the direction is one of the four possible move directions (up, down, left, right).

+This endpoint will return the following information after a successful move: the type of tile the player landed on, their new position, remaining moves, remaining health, health lost, moves lost, and the winning end position.

 ## Documentation

 FastAPI automatically creates documentation which is accessible at http://localhost:8000/docs provided the server is running.
+The FastAPI documentation site can also be used to test the API endpoints.